adamghebre1992-sudo/CVD_shinny_dashboard/README.md

- CVD Risk Analysis Shiny Dashboard
+# CVD Risk Analysis Shiny Dashboard

-# Project Description
 This project is an interactive **R Shiny dashboard** designed to explore and visualize cardiovascular disease (CVD) risk factors.
 It enables users to analyze patient demographics and clinical variables such as age, BMI, sex, and cholesterol levels through dynamic and interactive plots.

 The goal is to support **digital health data exploration and decision-making** through simple visual analytics.